Dutch PM apologises for easing of COVID-19 curbs as cases soar | Health

 - Country:

+Rutte last Friday reimposed curbs on bars, restaurants and nightclubs in an effort to stop a spate of infections among young adults, just two weeks after most lockdown measures were lifted as cases were falling.
+The government also cancelled all multi-day festivals and events with large crowds until Aug.
+14.

 "What we thought would be possible, turned out not to be possible in practice," Rutte told reporters on Monday.
-"We had poor judgment, which we regret and for which we apologize."
-His apology marked a sharp turn from his stance on Friday when he repeatedly defended the earlier easing of restrictions as a "logical step" and refused to take any blame for possible mismanagement by his government.
+"We had poor judgement, which we regret and for which we apologise."
+His apology marked a sharp turn from his stance on Friday, when he repeatedly defended the earlier easing of restrictions as a "logical step" and refused to take any blame for possible mismanagement by his government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)